aut0maticjack/lazyweb/Classic-Mac.md

 On DOS and other OSes we're used to associating a file with an application by its extension, like a `.txt` is a text file to open with the text editor, a `.doc` is a document to open with a word processor, a `.png` is an image to open with a graphics program, etc. Mac OS doesn't work that way.

-Mac OS has a hidden set of "metadata" about a file, such as its type and what application it should be opened with.
+Mac OS has a hidden set of "metadata" about a file, such as its type and what application it should be opened with (it also stores other stuff like icons, graphics, dialog windows, etc).
 This is called the file's "[Resource Fork](https://en.wikipedia.org/wiki/Resource_fork)".

 Unfortunately, only Mac's HFS and HFS+ filesystems have support for this metadata.
 There is no standard way to represent a Resource Fork to non-Mac systems with non-HFS filesystems, such as every other computer in existence.

 So if you copy files out of the emulator using Mini vMac's **ExportFl** or Basilisk's Unix drive, you risk losing that metadata.

-The solution is to put a file in one of the above container formats (`bin`/`hqx`/`sit`) and name that container with the appropriate extension.
+The solution is to put a file in one of the above container formats (`bin`/`hqx`) and name that container with the appropriate extension.
 So if you compress a Mac program into a BinHex file, then call the resulting file `MyProgram.hqx`.
 The vast majority of Mac software you download from the internet will be in one (or two, or more) of these formats.
 It's not incommon to download something like `program.img.bin.sit` which is a disk image, in a MacBinary file, compressed with StuffIt.

 ### StuffIt Expander